ic-labs/django-icekit/README.md

 [Docker Cloud](https://cloud.docker.com/).

-You won't be able to [customise your project](#customise-your-project) when deploying the official ICEkit Docker image directly this way.
+You won't be able to [customise your project](#customise-your-project) when deploying the official ICEkit Docker image this way.

 # Configure your project